 - When the dough has doubled in volume, transfer it onto a floured rolling board.

 - Divide the dough into halves and shape into two balls.
-Roll out each ball into a circle until the dough is about 5 mm thick.
+Roll out each ball into a circle about 5 mm thick.
 With a pastry wheel, cut each circle into quarters, then each quarter into halves, so you’ll end up with eight equal segments.
 Roll them in starting from the outside, as seen in the photo below.
 Shape each roll into a crescent.
 Dust the board, the dough and your fingers each time the dough feels too sticky to work with.